ayrtonbsouza/bankly-test/README.md

 Hi!
 This application was developed as a test for **Acesso/Bankly** specialist architect position.
 Feel free to open new issues and suggest new features.

-## Dependencies

-Yeah, we took care about everything for you.
-You just need [Docker](https://www.docker.com/) installed on your machine.

-## Running

-Easy-peasy!
-Just run the following command and wait for applications to start.

-    $ docker-compose up -d

-## Endpoints

-After applications start, you will be able to find the endpoints in [localhost](localhost:3333), port 3333.

 ## Architecture

 Here's a simple diagram of how this application works.